manucarl/bctm_showcase/README.md

-# Some things the BCTM can do as shown in the [paper](https://arxiv.org/abs/2012.11016)
+# Some things Bayesian Conditional Transformation Models (BCTMs) can do (as shown in the [paper](https://arxiv.org/abs/2012.11016))
+BCTMs are able to flexibly estimate the whole conditional distribution of the responses, i.e. a respone distribution does not have to be specified beforehand.
+The covariates impact (possibly) the whole conditional response distribution in form of linear, nonlinear, random or spatial effects on the scale of the transformation function.
+BCTMs perform posterior estimation on basis of the NUTS Sampler with mutlivariate Gaussian priors for the basis coefficients and with  gamma priors for the smoothing variances.

 ##  [Leukemia Survival](leukemia)
 **Proportional Hazards with Spatial Frailties**